U.S. bill targeting Chinese subsidies goes to Obama

 | WASHINGTON

-WASHINGTON The U.S. House of Representatives on Tuesday voted 370-39 to ensure the United States can impose duties on subsidized goods from China and Vietnam, overwhelmingly rejecting a conservative group's attempt to portray it as a tax hike.
+WASHINGTON The House of Representatives on Tuesday voted 370-39 to ensure the United States can impose duties on subsidized goods from China and Vietnam, a move the White House said was needed to protect American jobs.

-The bill, which overturns a recent court ruling, now goes to President Barack Obama, who is expected to sign it into law.
-The Senate passed the legislation on Monday.
+The bill, which overturns a recent court ruling, now goes to President Barack Obama to sign it into law.
+The Senate passed the legislation on Monday, in a rare display of bipartisan cooperation, just days after it was introduced.

 "China distorts the free market by giving enormous subsidies to its producers and exporters, and our companies and workers should not be expected to compete against the deep pockets of the Chinese government," House Ways and Means Committee Chairman Dave Camp, a Michigan Republican, said during debate.